Die Freundin: Fiction

 The literary section of the magazine consisted of short stories, romance and poems on lesbian love.
 In addition, there were always book recommendations and reviews of books, of which many were published by the "Friedrich Radszuweit Verlag".

 The literary texts contributed to the popularity of Die Freundin.
 They weren't written by academic professionals, but by the readers.
 These works were broadly considered trivial without great significance.
-They were, however, crucial in portraying lesbian ways of life and in formulating utopias.
+They were crucial in portraying lesbian ways of life and in formulating utopias.
 These stories discussed the lesbian love experience, the problems of the search for a female partner and discrimination, always ending with the sense that these problems could be overcome.
 Doris Claus, for example, emphasized the liberating value of the work in her analysis of the novel "Arme Kleine Jett" by Selli Engler, who was featured in Die Freundin in 1930.
 In imagining the lesbian way of life as existing openly in the context of Berlin's vibrant arts scene, without conflicts or stigmas, he created a world view which lesbians could imagine themselves in.

-Hanna Hacker and Katharina Vogel even consider the stylistic means of "trivial literature" as crucial for understanding the lesbian condition, since the use of "stereotypes by lesbian women also helps develops and stabilize their own culture."
+Hanna Hacker and Katharina Vogel even consider the stylistic means of "trivial literature" as crucial for understanding the lesbian condition, since the use of "stereotypes by lesbian women also helps develops and stabilize their own culture".